 Ideally, you’ll want to orient your sail so that it follows the path of the sun.

-So, definitely take note of where the sun rises and sets in accordance to your house.
+So, definitely take note of where the sun rises and sets in accordance with your house.

 Think about the Size